coordinature/coordinature.github.io/development/applications/familysigns/content/overviewEN.md

 - Would you like to get in touch with other families just like yours?
 _Describe why._

 - Would you recommend Family Signs to other families?
-Why?
+Why or why not?
 _Describe what you would recommend._

 - Is there anything else you want us to know?